Manic Street Preachers: Rewind the Film and Futurology (2013–2016)

-The album sold about 20,000 copies in its first week and reached No. 2 on the UK Albums Chart.
-The title track, "Futurology", was the second and final single released from the album on 22 September, the video debuted on YouTube on 10 August.
-The video was directed by the British Academy of Film and Television Arts winner Kieran Evans, who worked with the band on videos from their previous effort Rewind The Film.
+The other album, Futurology, the band's twelfth studio album, was released on 7 July 2014 and it received immediate critical acclaim.
+The lead single from the album, "Walk Me to the Bridge", was released as a digital download on the day of the announcement, on 28 April.
+The album sold about 20,000 copies in its first week and reached number 2 in the UK.
+The title track, "Futurology", was the second and final single released from the album on 22 September, with the video debuted on YouTube on 10 August.
+The video was directed by the British Academy of Film and Television Arts winner Kieran Evans, who worked with the band on videos from Rewind the Film.
 The band promoted the album with a tour around the UK and Europe from March to May 2014, they also made appearances in festivals like T in the Park in Scotland and Glastonbury Festival in the summer.